 Traditionally, Lukasa are made out of wood and ornately embellished with abstract carvings and inlayed with stones or shells.
 They are used in ceremonies where Luba history and mythology is orally transmitted by a so-called “man of memory” who holds the Lukasa in one hand, and traces the lines and encrusted jewels with the other, using them as nodes of information.

 The coloured plastic diamonds are attached to the surface of the bronze sculpture in such a way that they outline the naval route between Antwerp and Muanda, the main port city of Congo.
 The brick platform that houses the statue is conceived of by the artist as a place to sit, convene, and exchange stories.

-Another reference of import is a quote by former mayor of Antwerp, Lode Craeybeckx, who said: “A citizen of Antwerp need only put their hand in de river to be connected to the world.”
+Another reference of note is a quotation by former Antwerp mayor Lode Craeybeckx (1897-1976), who said: “A citizen of Antwerp need only put their hand in de river Scheldt to be connected to the world.”

 About Sammy Baloji